prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-6-2.png)

-	*The warning informs you that it might take considerable time for Power BI Desktop to import data into the model tables.
+	> **Note** The warning informs you that it might take considerable time for Power BI Desktop to import data into the model tables.
 It also informs you that it's an irreversible action.
-It's not possible to change an import storage mode table back to a DirectQuery storage mode table (unless you restore from an earlier version of the Power BI Desktop file).*
+It's not possible to change an import storage mode table back to a DirectQuery storage mode table (unless you restore from an earlier version of the Power BI Desktop file).

 8. Notice that Power BI Desktop loaded 6,806 rows of data into the new table.

 	![](../images/dp500-12-20.png)

-	*These rows represent each order date and sales region combination.
-It's a very small amount of data that has summarized a potentially very large volume of fact table rows.*
+	> **Note** These rows represent each order date and sales region combination.
+It's a very small amount of data that has summarized a potentially very large volume of fact table rows.

 9. In the **Sales Agg** table, select the **Sales Amount** column.